MainulDip/c-study/README.md

     printf("Length of parameter: %d\n", (int)( sizeof(intArray) / sizeof(intArray[0]) ));
 }
 ```

+### Array as Function Parameter:
+Passing arrays in C is the same as passing by pointer/address.
+Where the function gets the first element's address of the array, no other information like array length is supplied.

+So we have to either pass the length on the array as in another parameter, or wrap it in a struct and pass the struct as parameter.
 ### Function Parameter as Pointer and Address:
 * Passing Address
 ```c